roberto-asir/cv-devops/README.md

 ## Description

-This repo is created as an easy example to show how I understand DevOps philosophy.
+This repo is an exercise to show how I understand DevOps philosophy.

+The content of the repository is https://robertoasir.com/

-When there is a new commit Github Actions makes a new deployment of the web.
+Every time a new commit is done Github Actions makes a new deployment of the web.

-The destiny is an AWS S3 web bucket.
+The deployment is done at an AWS S3 web bucket.

 The domain is configured to be accessed through ClodFlare CDN.